-DIY Theatre Company is an established theatre company of learning disabled performers creating performances and projects which challenge stereotypes, promote inclusion and celebrate creativity.
+DIY Theatre Company, based in Salford, is an established theatre company of learning disabled performers creating performances and projects which challenge stereotypes, promote inclusion and celebrate creativity.

 Children with PMLD are often socially isolated and rely on parents and carers for social interaction and support.
 Barriers include transport, physical access, personal care and attitudes.
 They may have physical or sensory impairments or severe medical conditions and most do not use formal communication like words and symbols, which makes communication difficult.

 Drama offers a powerful vehicle for combating social isolation and enabling people with learning difficulties to lead healthier, more meaningful lives.

 Angela Chadwick, one of the founding members of DIY Theatre Company, explains: “When I started I wouldn’t speak to anyone.
 I was really shy and now I’ve got a confidence I didn’t have before.”